Abiathar the High Priest is Removed

-When we do more with this code, we discover it is loaded with information about Ancient Evil's plans for a New World Order.
+When we do more with this code, we discover it is replete with information about Ancient Evil's plans for a New World Order.
 The most interesting discovery in this code is the appearance of Eli's grandson, Abiathar.
 Even a cursory study of I and II Samuel will reveal that Abiathar was a definite asset of King David.
 He survived the massacre of Doeg the Edomite because he stayed with David.
 When David ascended the throne, Abiathar stood with him and was High Priest at times.
 But then, he made a mistake...

 The other modern religion that has come out of Abiathar's work is the Masonic religion.
 Using the demise of Hiram Abif, one of the builders of King Solomon's Temple, Abiathar built a religion for the elites of this world.
 There are some who suggest that Hiram Abif was a relative of Abiathar, which may explain why he knew what happened.

 Our research did not stop here.
 We started digging to see how Abiathar would expand his Phiabi Crime Network and his false religion.
 Click here to visit the next page in this series.